Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

     bash scripts/functionapp.sh
     ~~~

-- Create an origin group linking back to the tile server app, so we can later route live traffic. *Warning - doing this on a live system can break Front Door traffic.
+- Create an origin group linking back to the tile server app, so we can later route live traffic. *Warning - doing this when the deployment you are working on is already live can break Front Door traffic.
 It will recover within half an hour or so, but you don't want to do that with live traffic.
 The script will check and try to stop you doing this.*

     ~~~bash
     bash scripts/iosorigin.sh